 In concert, Nadine has performed Berg’s Seven Early Songs, Canteloube’s Songs of the Auvergne, Dvorak’s Stabat Mater, Schubert’s Mass no. 5, Strauss’s Four Last Songs and the soprano solos in both Mahler’s Symphony no. 4 and Handel’s Eternal Source of Light Divine.
 She made her Purcell Room debut in 2014 with a programme of song cycles by Copland, Harbison and Previn and later that year made her US recital debut at the National Opera Center, New York with Verdi songs and arias, a programme she repeated in London.
 She has sung the soprano solo in Poulenc’s Gloria at Coventry Cathedral and in Villebon, France, as well as with The Waynflete Singers and the English Chamber Orchestra at Winchester Cathedral, and has given numerous solo recitals at St Paul’s Church, Covent Garden.
-Performances throughout 2017 include Barber’s Knoxville – Summer of 1915, Strauss’s Four Last Songs and Mahler 4 with West London Sinfonia, Poulenc’s Gloria, Dvorak’s Te Deum and Vaughan Williams’ Dona Nobis Pacem with the Cohen Ensemble, Strauss’s Four Last Songs with Norfolk Symphony Orchestra, Poulenc’s Gloria with the Diversity Choir under Jan Rautio, Handel’s Messiah at Winchester Cathedral and numerous concerts including a private recital at the Palazzo Doria Pamphilj in Rome.
+Further performances include Barber’s Knoxville – Summer of 1915, Strauss’s Four Last Songs and Mahler 4 with West London Sinfonia, Poulenc’s Gloria, Dvorak’s Te Deum and Vaughan Williams’ Dona Nobis Pacem with the Cohen Ensemble, Strauss’s Four Last Songs with Norfolk Symphony Orchestra, Poulenc’s Gloria with the Diversity Choir under Jan Rautio, Handel’s Messiah at Winchester Cathedral and numerous concerts including a private recital at the Palazzo Doria Pamphilj in Rome.

 Hailed by ‘Opera Now’ magazine as one of their favourite top ten sopranos in “a new generation of sopranos who are destined to have impressive careers”, Nadine won the inaugural Fulham Opera Robert Presley Memorial Verdi Prize in 2015.